juxor/afaq/markdown/secH3.md

 who wanted educated and liberal members of the middle classes to liberate the working class) and Stalinism (bureaucratic dictatorship over the working class).
-Anarchism, it is argued, should be placed in the latter camp, with Proudhon and Bakunin showing that anarchist libertarianism simply a _"myth"_.
+Anarchism, it is argued, should be placed in the latter camp, with Proudhon and Bakunin showing that anarchist libertarianism is a _"myth"_.

 For those who uphold this idea, _"Socialism from below"_ is simply the self- emancipation of the working class by its own efforts.
 To anarchist ears, the